SLU-RMHC/SLU-RLEM/Huygens_deconvolution.md

 ## Accessing files on the FTP Server

 Files are stored on the FTP server for 7 days after upload.
 Otherwise you will need to request that files be re-imported from AWS for use.

+You can login by opening the file